KevinFocke/Photo_Mosaic/roadmap.md

 Ver 3 – More efficient!
 More accurate!

-- Optimize efficiency of distance algorithm.
-(The program currently loops through EVERY image to find the closest match.)
+- Optimize efficiency of find_mosaic_tile algorithm.
+(Currently loops through EVERY image to find the closest match.)

 Bucket values per colour.
 Buckets are a multiple of 2 (RGB values are between 0 and 255)